 where he is currently Professor of Cello.
 He lives in Wilmington, Delaware with his wife,

-cellist Jennifer Crowell Stomberg, and their three children.
+cellist Jennifer Crowell Stomberg, and their children.

 Mr. Stomberg plays a School of Testore cello, circa 1727, obtained with the generous